Measurements of a box

 The measurements of boxes almost always correspond to the size of their inner dimensions.

-This is important and makes it easier on customers because the content of a box is always guaranteed to be a tight fit if the box is measured by its internal dimensions.
+This is important and makes it easier for customers because the content of a box is always guaranteed to be a tight fit if the box is measured by its internal dimensions.

 If a box is measured by its external dimensions, it could prove to be problematic as external dimensions always factor in the thickness of a box.